Top

 Start Here

-• Well-Educated Heart : If you only glean one thing from this list, let it be WEH!
-I cannot say enough about this beautiful heart-based homeschool philosophy, it speaks to my soul!
-Marlene also has an inspiring podcast (start from the beginning), an app and a helpful Facebook group.
-WEH’s Libraries of Hope is full of completely FREE resources including history, geography, literature, nature study, and more.
+• Well-Educated Heart : WEH’s Libraries of Hope is full of completely FREE resources including literature, history, geography, nature study, art, music, poetry, and more.
 You could homeschool with just this website and a math program.
-It is a true treasure trove, a labor of love by Marlene Peterson!
 The Catch the Vision course provides an introduction to the Well-Educated Heart philosophy and is where I recommend you start.
-At the same time, the Well-Educated Heart Reference Library is invaluable!!
-It contains all Marlene’s writings, speeches, podcasts, Take 5 audios, and the wisdom of the Catch the Vision course, gathered together in 3 volumes of amazing goodness!
-Worth its weight in gold (available to buy in book form or it’s completely free online)!
-Also, the app and website have a Take 5 feature of short audios that share simple tips and ideas for how to implement WEH.
+The Well-Educated Heart Reference Library contains all Marlene’s writings, speeches, podcasts, Take 5 audios, and the wisdom of the Catch the Vision course, gathered together in 3 volumes.
 Marlene also has a more in-depth series called Mother’s University which is wonderful when you are ready for a more careful study on how and what to teach.
-So much goodness at WEH, I know it will bless your life as it has ours!!
+She also has an inspiring podcast (start from the beginning), an app and a helpful Facebook group

-• Teaching From Rest by Sarah Mackenzie : I strongly recommend this simple, inspiring book!
-It’s a great way to help you quickly get started in homeschooling with a proper mindset.
+• Teaching From Rest by Sarah Mackenzie : This book is a great way to help you quickly get started in homeschooling.
 She helps you understand that as a parent you are not alone in your God-given stewardship over your children, that you are uniquely capable to teach them.
 She gives you tools and ideas to make homeschooling a joy.
-It’s a quick read and also available for $5 on Audible read by the author. (if you are a secular family, you may want to replace this book with The Brave Learner) Also, Sarah’s podcast Read-Aloud Revival is wonderful!

-• For the Children’s Sake by Susan Schaeffer Macaulay : This beautiful book explains how to create an atmosphere of learning in your home with the Charlotte Mason method (Miss Mason was definitely a “heart-educator”): each child is a unique person, living books, character training, nature, music, art, poetry, short varied lessons, “true education is between a child’s soul and God.”
-I highly recommend it!!
+• For the Children’s Sake by Susan Schaeffer Macaulay : This beautiful book explains how to create an atmosphere of learning in your home with the Charlotte Mason method: ideas, living books, character training, nature, music, art, poetry, short varied lessons, “education is the science of relations” and “an atmosphere, a discipline, and a life” I highly recommend it!!

 ***IMPORTANT: Before you go any further, or buy any curriculum, make sure you check the up-to-date legal requirements for homeschooling.
 If you are in the United States you can check these requirements at HSLDA.
 You MUST comply with these, so that your homeschooling is legal.***